shanerodrigues/random-restaurant-app/README.md

 https://shanerodrigues.github.io/random-restaurant-app

-This app suggests a random restaurant given a latitude and longitude.
+This app suggests a random restaurant given a latitude and longitude OR through given text of a particular city.

+** Update 30/01: Text search for cities implemented.

 Made using React and VS Code